scionproto/scion/doc/BeaconExtensions.md

 - The intra-AS metrics from the egress interface to every other interface in the AS.
 - The inter-AS metrics of the child link.

+Assuming that intra-AS metrics are symmetric, there will be redundant information in the data described above when combining two path segments for a shortcut.
+We can exploit this symmetry to reduce the amount of data we need to include in the PCBs in total.
+The following example illustrates this idea.

+In the PCB sent to AS 3,
+the metric between interface 22 (the egress interface for this PCB) and interface 23 is saved.
+Since the metric between interfaces 22 and 23, and that between 23 and 22 is assumed to be identical, the metric between interface 23 and 22 can be omitted in the PCB that is sent to AS 4.

+In a broader context, this allows us to reduce the data we include as follows:
+Let i be the egress interface and j be any other interface that could be used in a shortcut path.
+Then the metrics between interfaces i and j are included if and only if the interface ID of j is larger than that of i, i.e. id(j)>id(i).

 ### Peering Links

 ![Peering Path](fig/peering_paths_with_labels.png)